mgpopolo/Sinch.SMS/readme.md

 ```

-To send an SMS you need an account with Sinch, sign up here [http://sinch.com/signup](http://sinch.com/signup)
+Don't forget, to send an SMS you need an account with Sinch, sign up [here](#signup).